-Maintain contact between the fuel nozzle and the fill pipe at all times, before and during refueling, to prevent an electrostatic spark.
+When refilling a permanent fuel tank from a land-based fuel nozzle with the boat out of the water, maintain contact between the fuel nozzle and the fill pipe at all times, before and during refueling, to prevent an electrostatic spark.
 If it's necessary to use a funnel, use a metal funnel.
 Do not use a plastic funnel.
 Do not fill built-in tanks from unapproved portable containers.